Zanzibar travel guide: Discover Tanzania’s island paradise

 As the vast majority of Zanzibar’s population is Muslim, it is recommended to dress conservatively when visiting Stone Town or the local villages.
 For women, this means covering your shoulders and knees.
 For men, shorts are acceptable, but shoulders should still be covered.

-With that said, we saw lots of people in Stone Town wearing skimpy clothing, but I don’t recommend doing it.
-You’ll look like a silly tourist who didn’t familiarise themselves with local culture before coming to the island.
+With that said, we saw lots of people in Stone Town wearing skimpy clothing, but I don’t recommend doing this.
+You’ll look like an ignorant tourist who didn’t familiarize themselves with local culture before coming to the island.

 Flowy pants, linen shirts, kimonos, maxi dresses and long skirts are all great options for when you need to dress more conservatively.
 Choose light, breathable fabrics such as linen, cotton or silk.